 Other data can be found from the British Geological Survey (BGS) does not record statistics on the value of production of construction minerals.
 Aggregates are the largest element of the supply chain of the construction industry, and fluctuations in construction have a large impact on demand and production.
 The market declined steeply following the 2008 economic crisis, but increased substantially between 2012 and 2016, with more modest growth between 2016 and 2018.There is evidence of a long-term decline in reserves of land-based sand and gravel, which could constrain supply if production continues to be greater than the approval of new reserves .

 The UK is a net exporter of aggregates, although both imports and exports represent less than 5% of UK markets.
 Because transport costs are a very significant factor for aggregates, most markets are local or regional, with relatively little international trade.
 Historically, the UK has been self-sufficient in the supply of primary aggregates due to significant geological resources and adequate reserves with planning permissions.
 Exports of UK aggregates were valued at £77.3 million in 2014, compared with imports worth £41 million .

-Please note that final production figures for 2018 for industrial minerals are not yet available.
+Please note that not all final production figures for 2018 for industrial minerals are available yet.

 Industrial minerals include a number of raw materials used in specialised processes, with notable production in the UK of the following .